Holographic approach to thermalization in general anisotropic theories: The early time entanglement entropy growth

-the blackening factor can safely be approximated by $h(y) \rightarrow 1$ for small $y$.
-The existence of the extremal surface holomorphic to $\Sigma$ requires that $C>0$ and the finite ${d\rho}/{dy}$ as $y\rightarrow 0$ giving the further constraints on the scaling parameters
+the blackening factor can be safely approximated by $h(y) \rightarrow 1$ for small $y$.
+The existence of the extremal surface holomorphic to $\Sigma$ requires that $C>0$ and the finiteness of ${d\rho}/{dy}$ as $y\rightarrow 0$ gives further constraints on the scaling parameters